kmaasrud/djoc/docs/src/markdown/lists.md

 - three
 ```

-The bullets need not be flush with the left margin; they may be indented one, two, or three spaces.
-The bullet must be followed by whitespace.
+The markers need not be flush with the left margin; they may be indented one, two, or three spaces.
+The marker must be followed by whitespace.

-## Task lists
+#### Task lists

 You can also make unordered lists that have a checkmark, in order to create a task list.
 The Github-Flavored Markdown syntax is used, which is as follows